 If you receive a bill for Covered Health Services from a Non-Network provider, you (or the provider if they prefer) must send the bill to the Claims Administrator for processing.
 To make sure the claim is processed promptly and accurately, a completed claim form must be attached and mailed to the Claims Administrator at the address on the back of your ID card.
-The Claims Administrator's address is also shown in the Claims Administrator and Contact Information section.
+The Claims Administrator's address is also shown in the "Administrator's Contact Information" section near the top of this SPD.